Fake4Sad1st/2P-Chess/README.md

 * Step 2A: If you want to run the game directly without using any IDEs or compilers, copy/cut all files in `bin/Debug/` (include the `.dll` files) to the main folder, then run the execution named `2P_Chess.exe`.

-* Step 2B: If you have **Code::Blocks 17.12** or over (I haven't tried on other versions), you could extract `2P_Chess_CB.zip` *to another folder*, open the file `2P_Chess.cbp` inside **Code::Blocks** and click on Button "Compile and Run"/ press F9 to compile and run the codes.
+* Step 2B: If you have **Code::Blocks 17.12** or over (I haven't tried on other versions), you can extract `2P_Chess_CB.zip` *to another folder*, open the file `2P_Chess.cbp` inside **Code::Blocks** and click on Button "Compile and Run"/ press F9 to compile & run the codes.

 ## How to Play

 ### Basic
-The two players will interact with the game with mouse, click everything with your left mouse button :)) .
-In my opinion, the game is simple enough for everyone to play without the need of reading this.
+The two players will interact with the game by mouse, click everything with your left mouse button :)) .
+In my opinion, the game is simple enough for everyone to play without the need of reading this (of course, if they have known the chess rules before).

 ### Print match report
 This is my favorite feature of the game.
 After playing a match with your opponent, the game could export the match report to a text file (`.txt`).
-This is really useful when you want to rewatch the match and learn somrthing after a battle.
+This is really useful when you want to rewatch the match and learn something after a battle.

 * Step 1: After a match, you should press the "Save Match Report" button like this:
 <p align="center">